Surface Interval in Scuba Diving? 7 Things You Should do While on the Surface Interval

 3. Hydrate

-When scuba diving, dehydration can make you more susceptible to decompression sickness.
+When scuba diving, dehydration can make you more susceptible to decompression sicknes.
 Water consumption is crucial prior to the dive, during the surface interval, and following the dive.
 In addition to providing you with moisture, a hot tea can help you feel warmer.
 Drinking water is usually provided on dive boats, but always bring extra just in case.

 4. Make friends